userfrosting/learn/pages/11.cli/01.commands/docs.md

 ### clear-cache

-The `clear-cache` command takes care of deleting all the cached data.
+The `clear-cache` command takes care of deleting all cached data.
 See [Chapter 17](/advanced/caching) for more information.

 ```bash
 $ php bakery clear-cache
 ```

-[notice=note]You might need to run this command as administrator or using `sudo` to avoid file permission issues when using the `file` cache store.[/notice]
+[notice=note]When using the `file` cache store, you might need to run this command as administrator or using `sudo` to avoid file permission issues.[/notice]

 ### create:admin-user